-I am an Assistant Professor of Philosophy at Florida International University, with research interests in political philosophy, the philosophy of law, medical ethics, human rights (in particular gay rights and abortion rights) and the philosophy of biology.
+I am an Assistant Professor of Philosophy at Florida International University, with research interests in political philosophy, the philosophy of law, medical ethics, and human rights (in particular gay rights and abortion rights).
 (Click here for a list of my published work.)

-In addition to teaching and research, I serve as President and lead negotiator of the United Faculty of Florida's chapter at FIU.
-Outside of academia, I have held positions as a researcher on trade-related issues with UNIFOR (Canada's largest private-sector union) and as a financial editor for Desjardins Capital Markets.
-I also enjoy sports with balls (both watching and playing).
+In addition to teaching and research, I serve as President of the United Faculty of Florida's chapter at FIU.
+I have previously held positions as a researcher on trade-related issues with UNIFOR (Canada's largest private-sector union) and as a financial editor for Desjardins Capital Markets.

 Published Work